I’ve been attempting to discover myself my entire life.

 It’s Acts 20:24 and it says, “But I do not account my life of any value nor as precious to myself, if only may finish my course and the ministry that I received from the Lord Jesus, to testify to the gospel of the grace of God.”

 At first glance, this verse is quite frankly a little annoying.
 I ask myself, “So, my life isn’t precious?
 It’s not valuable?
 I’m not special?”
-But this isn’t the case at all.
 What it’s essentially saying to me is that as followers of Christ, we are to see our own plans for our lives as worthless in comparison to the full calling that we have in Jesus.

 All that I want to do in my life is considered worthless in comparison to what God has called me to do in Christ Jesus.
 In short, we are saying to God, “Here is my life, do what you will with it.
 It’s really yours anyway.”